Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Introduction

-As revealed by \textsl{Hitomi} SXS \citep{Takahashi2018Hitomi}, more accurate measurements of rare elements (e.g, Ne, Cr or Mn) will be key to constrain supernovae models.
-These steps forward are expected through the successor of the SXS, Resolve, on the X-ray imaging and spectroscopy mission (\textsl{XRISM}, \citealt{XRISM2020}), but definitive answers will require instruments such as the X-ray Integral Field Unit \citep[X-IFU,][]{Barret2016XIFU, Barret2018XIFU} which will fly on board \textsl{Athena} \citep{Nandra2013Athena}.
+As revealed by \textsl{Hitomi} SXS \citep{Takahashi2018Hitomi}, more accurate measurements of rare elements (e.g. Ne, Cr or Mn) will be key to constraining SN models.
+These steps forward are expected through the successor of the SXS, Resolve, on the X-Ray Imaging and Spectroscopy Mission (\textsl{XRISM}, \citealt{XRISM2020}), but definitive answers will require instruments such as the X-ray Integral Field Unit \citep[X-IFU,][]{Barret2016XIFU, Barret2018XIFU} which will fly onboard \textsl{Athena} \citep{Nandra2013Athena}.
 With more than $3000$ micro-calorimeter pixels, the X-IFU will provide high-resolution spectroscopy on the 0.2--12\,keV energy band (2.5\,eV FWHM energy resolution out to 7\,keV) over an equivalent diameter of $5^{\prime}$ with 5$^{\prime \prime}$ pixel size.
-This will allow to (i) measure for the first time abundances of rare elements \citep{Ettori2013Athena}, (ii) provide unprecedented constraints on the spatial distribution of metals through the ICM \citep[][hereafter, Paper~I]{Cucchetti2018Abun}, and (iii) further explore the chemical evolution of the ICM down to $z \sim 2$ \citep{Pointecouteau2013}.
-Other astrophysical questions on the ICM, specifically its level and distribution of turbulence \citep[e.g.][]{Roncarelli2018XIFU,Clerc2019Turb,Cucchetti2019Turb}, will also be explored by the X-IFU with unprecedented details.
+This will (i) allow us to measure for the first time abundances of rare elements \citep{Ettori2013Athena}, (ii) provide unprecedented constraints on the spatial distribution of metals through the ICM \citep[][hereafter, Paper~I]{Cucchetti2018Abun}, and (iii) allow us to further explore the chemical evolution of the ICM down to $z \sim 2$ \citep{Pointecouteau2013}.
+Other astrophysical questions on the ICM, specifically its level and distribution of turbulence \citep[e.g.][]{Roncarelli2018XIFU,Clerc2019Turb,Cucchetti2019Turb}, will also be explored by the X-IFU in unprecedented detail.